OpsMx/standard-isd-gitops/README.md

 12. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.

 # Troubleshooting Issues during installation
+## ISD-Install-Job fails to start, no pod created
+Execute this command:
+- `kubectl -n opsmx-isd describe job isd-install`

+## Some of the logs are not coming up
+Check the logs of the isd-install-xxxx pod with the following command
-Most common issues during installation are related to incorrect values in values.yaml.
+- `kubectl -n opsmx-isd logs sd-install-xxx #Replacing the name of the pod name correctly Most common issues during installation are related to incorrect values in values.yaml.
 Should you realize that there is a mistake, it is easy to correct it.
 - Update the values.yaml, and push to the git-repo
 - Wait for the helm install to error out, it is best to not break the process